 | Payment in person at a financial institution or tax office |

-If the deadline for filing your tax return is approaching, we recommend using "electronic payment" or "credit card payment," which allow you to pay online on the same day.
-Since some credit cards may allow you to pay in installments, please check the terms and conditions of your card issuer.
+If the deadline for filing your tax return is approaching, we recommend using “electronic payment” or “credit card payment,” which allow you to pay online on the same day.
+You may be able to pay in installments with a credit card, so please check the terms and conditions of your card issuer.

 Enter “207” in line 62 and “16” in line 63 of the tax return’s deferred payment section.

-If you are using e-Tax, a "Request for Deferred Payment" button will appear on the "Tax Calculation Results" screen.
-Please enter the "Amount Requested for Deferred Payment" and the "Amount to Be Paid by the Filing Deadline."
+If you are using e-Tax, a “Notification of Deferred Payment” button will appear on the “Tax Calculation Results” screen.
+Please enter the “Amount for Deferred Payment” and the “Amount to Be Paid by the Filing Deadline.”

 Please pay your income tax promptly after filing your tax return.
-However, if your return contains omissions or errors, the correction process will be more time-consuming and labor-intensive, and you may be subject to penalties.
-Please review Exness’s guidelines for filing tax returns in advance before proceeding with your filing.
+However, if your return contains omissions or errors, the process of correcting them will be more time-consuming and labor-intensive, and you may be subject to penalties.
+Please review Exness’s guidelines on filing tax returns in advance before proceeding with your tax filing.

 Cashback received from Exness is subject to taxation.
-Exness does not run regular cashback campaigns; instead, we focus on providing a high-performance trading environment featuring ultra-low spreads, industry-leading leverage of up to 2,000:1 (*), and an excellent order execution system.However, we do offer the “Exness Premier Program” for high-volume traders, and we run special promotions offering cashback and luxury prizes to Premier members.
+Exness does not conduct regular cashback campaigns or similar promotions; instead, we focus on providing a high-performance trading environment featuring ultra-low spreads, industry-leading leverage of up to 2,000x (*), and an excellent order execution system.However, we do offer the “Exness Premier Program” for high-volume traders, and we run special promotions that provide Premier members with cashback and luxury prizes.
 Please be sure to file your tax return when you receive cashback from Exness.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

 (*) We have temporarily suspended new registrations for Exness Social Trading for residents of Japan.
-If you have already registered as an Exness Investor for Exness Social Trading and are able to log in to the app, you may continue to use the service.
+If you have already completed registration as an Exness Investor on Exness Social Trading and are able to log in to the app, you may continue to use the service.

-If the base currency of your Exness trading account is not the Japanese yen, you must convert the profit or loss on your positions into yen using the mid-market rate (TTM) on the day the trade was executed for tax reporting purposes.
+If the base currency of your Exness trading account is not the Japanese yen, you must convert your position gains and losses into yen using the mid-market rate (TTM) on the day the trade was executed for tax reporting purposes.
 The mid-market rate is the benchmark rate used by financial institutions when conducting foreign exchange transactions with customers.
-Most financial institutions publish the mid-market rate on their websites around 9:55 a.m. on weekdays.Past mid-market rates are also recorded in a list, so you can easily find the rate for a specific date by entering the "date" and "mid-market rate" into a search engine.
+Most financial institutions publish the mid-market rate on their websites or other platforms around 9:55 a.m. on weekdays.Since past mid-market rates are also recorded in a list, you can easily find the mid-market rate for a specific date by entering the “date” and “mid-market rate” into a search engine.

 Is the cashback I receive from Exness subject to taxation?

 Yes, cashback received from Exness is subject to taxation.
 Please note that Exness is currently running a special promotion offering cashback and luxury prizes to Premier members.
-If you receive cashback, please be sure to include it in your tax return.
+If you receive cashback, please be sure to file your tax return.

 15.11.2023